browserengineering/book/book/graphics.md

 inset a bit from the top left corner of the window.

 Why a blob instead of letters?
 Well, of course, because we are drawing every letter in the same place, so they all overlap!
-Let\'s fix that:
+Let's fix that:

 ``` {.python expected=False}
 HSTEP, VSTEP = 13, 18